spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 Once installed, the gateway registers itself with Palette.
 To verify the gateway is registered, navigate to **Tenant Settings > Private Cloud Gateways > MAAS** and verify the gateway is listed on the Manage Private Cloud Gateways page.

-When you install the gateway, an account is auto-created.
-To verify the account creation, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
+When you install the gateway, a cloud account is auto-created.
+To verify the cloud account is created, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
 Verify your MAAS account is listed.

 <br />